The Allan Rosenfield, M.D., HIV/AIDS Public Policy Internship and Fellowship Program

 Funding and length of placement

-Placements are paid and full-time for up to six months for fellows and three months for interns.
+In 2015, amfAR intends to award as many as six Allan Rosenfield placements.
+Placements are paid and full time and are up to six months for fellows and up to three months for interns.
 All fellows and interns are based in our Washington, DC office.

 Applicants must send: